 Funding & Coverage

-IRISCC provides support for travel and subsistence (up to €2,000 per proposal).
+IRISCC may provide support for travel and subsistence (up to €2,000 per accepted application).
 Funding may be full or co-financed.
-Payments can be via reimbursement, centralized booking, or invoicing.
-Additional incentives may target early-career researchers, underrepresented regions, or fast-track users.
-We strongly advise applicants to contact the facility provider before booking any travel arrangements.
+Payments can be via reimbursement, centralised booking, or invoicing.
+Additionalincentives may target early-career researchers, underrepresented regions, or fast-track users.
+We strongly advise applicants to contact the facility provider before making any travel arrangements.

 - Novelty & innovation (0–10 points)